KonstantinOkhorzin/react-marvel/README.md

 # Marvel Portal

 Marvel Portal is a web application that provides access to Marvel characters and comics.
-It fetches data from the [Marvel API](https://developer.marvel.com) and allows users to explore lists of characters and comics, as well as individual entries by ID or name.
+It fetches data from the <a href="https://developer.marvel.com" target="_blank">Marvel API</a> and allows users to explore lists of characters and comics, as well as individual entries by ID or name.

 ## Features